freelan-developers/teapot/docs/source/the_party_file.rst

 The `clean cache` command
 +++++++++++++++++++++++++

-Cleans the *tea-party* cache directory, where the source archives are stored.
+Cleans the *teapot* cache directory, where the source archives are stored.

 Use this command if, for whatever reason you think the archive cache was corrupted.